Hypotheses tests in boundary regression models: The regression function: uniform rates of convergence

 \end{theo}

-Note that the deterministic rate $O(h_n^\beta)$ stems from approximating the regression function by a polynomial, whereas the random rate originates from the observational error.
-Balancing the two convergence rates by setting $h_n=((\log n)/n)^{\frac{1}{\alpha\beta+1}}$ gives
+Note that the deterministic part $O(h_n^\beta)$ arises from approximating the regression function by a polynomial, whereas the random part originates from the observational error.
+Balancing the two sources of error by setting $h_n \asymp ((\log n)/n)^{\frac{1}{\alpha\beta+1}}$ gives